 The aggressive defense resulted in the government’s withdrawal of its most salacious allegations, with the trial judge noting that it took only “minutes” to conclude that the allegations that Maria traded sex for access were unsupported by the evidence.
 McGlinchey then negotiated a plea agreement for Maria in which the government agreed to dismiss the count of the indictment carrying a 10-year maximum penalty, and allowed the defense team to argue for a sentence of “time served”.
 At sentencing, the government conceded that Maria was not a Russian spy, was, in fact, a legitimate graduate student, and that, but for her failure to register under a statute she was unaware of, none of her activities in the United States were illegal.
 Maria was home with her family in Barnul, Russia, within 5 months of the sentencing hearing and 15 months after her arrest, avoiding trial and the risk of over a decade in prison in what was sure to be a hostile environment for a Russian national.
 Maria received a heroine’s welcome in Russia and is currently an advocate for prison reform and a television host.

 Upshot: The Maria Butina case was a high profile, high pressure, internationally significant, and at times politically charged case that not many firms have the capacity, or frankly the courage, to handle.
-McGlinchey’s White Collar Group achieved a good result by blending an aggressive legal and factual defense (in court and in the court of public opinion) with sound judgment and attention to risk mitigation.
+McGlinchey’s Government and Internal Investigations team achieved a good result by blending an aggressive legal and factual defense (in court and in the court of public opinion) with sound judgment and attention to risk mitigation.
 Not many cases will be similar, but the case showcased our team’s capabilities when the circumstances warrant.